vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

 Null values were ultimately dropped.

 2. Dropping columns
-Dropped the following columns with unrelated data: "RegionID", "SizeRank", "StateName" (state initials column was kept), "Metro".
+Dropped the following columns with unrelated data: "RegionID", "SizeRank", "Metro", and "StateName" (state initials column was kept).

 ### Method
 Rate of change formula used: